{""}

 VARA, DFSA, and the Regulatory Environment

-To make blockchain property transactions more viable, the regulatory environment needs to follow suit.
+To make real estate tokenization more viable, the regulatory environment needs to follow suit.
 The Virtual Assets Regulatory Authority (VARA) was launched in 2022 to create a solid legal framework for digital assets, including tokenized real estate products, in Dubai.

-VARA licenses platforms offering tokenized investment products, and mandates platforms to be capitalized, implement KYC verification for all investors and maintain segregated accounts for clients.
-This offers some level of protection to investors, which may be lacking in less regulated markets.
+VARA licenses platforms offering tokenized investment products, and mandates platforms to be capitalized, implement KYC verification for all investors, and maintain segregated accounts for clients.
+This offers some level of protection for investors that may be lacking in less-regulated markets.

-The Dubai International Financial Centre has its role here.
+The Dubai International Financial Centre also plays a role here.
 Its legal framework under English common law is familiar to international investors and accommodates financial innovation well.
-Real estate crowdfunding and tokenization platforms can operate from the DIFC under DFSA oversight, giving them access to a globally recognised regulatory environment.
+Property tokenization platforms can operate from the DIFC under DFSA oversight, giving them access to a globally recognised regulatory environment.

 What This Means for Foreign and Expat Investors

-One persistent challenge for cross-border real estate investment is the information gap.
-When an investor in the UK is examining Dubai property, they must rely on the authenticity of the records available to them, the purity of the title and that the deal will actually close on the agreed terms.
-Blockchain technology removes the need for a complete reliance on the trust of intermediaries.
+One persistent challenge for cross-border real estate tokenization in Dubai is the information gap.
+When an investor in the UK examines property in Dubai, they must rely on the authenticity of the available records and the integrity of the title.
+Blockchain in real estate removes the need for complete reliance on intermediaries.

-Remote property purchase in Dubai has become noticeably more accessible.
+Purchasing a property in Dubai remotely has become noticeably more accessible.
 With digital KYC, e-signatures, and blockchain-based title transfer, it is now possible to complete a property purchase in Dubai without setting foot in the UAE.
-Such transactions are already possible on several platforms in Europe, South Asia and East Asia.
+Such transactions are already possible on several platforms in Europe, South Asia, and East Asia.

 Foreigners can purchase freehold property in specific areas of Dubai, Abu Dhabi and other Emirates in the UAE.
-With blockchain, investors can easily obtain the proper information about the ownership and history of the property, which may otherwise involve costly legal due diligence.
+With blockchain, investors can easily obtain accurate information about a property's ownership and history, which would otherwise require costly legal due diligence.

 How Blockchain is Transforming the Property Buying Process in the UAE